xtanaa001/Xiaoqi-Homepage/content/_index.md

 <blockquote>

-Algorithms for decision-making under uncertainty, particularly online algorithms, algorithmic economics, and learning under different forms of information, as well as their broader connections to systems involving online and multi-agent interactions.
+Algorithms for decision-making under uncertainty, particularly online algorithms, algorithmic economics, and learning under different forms of information, as well as their broader connections to systems involving interacting and potentially strategic agents.

 </blockquote>